 Eat a well balanced diet concentrating on fresh fruits, vegetables, and whole grains.
 Reduce significantly or eliminate the intake of refined sugars, processed foods, coffee and alcohol which all deplete your system of B vitamins.
 Limit dairy products and avoid all non-organic dairy as it contains synthetic hormones.
 If you eat meat, reduce the intake of red meat and switch to hormone free poultry and fish.

-Eating whole grains will help regulate hormone level due to their high levels of the B vitamins and Vitamin E. Foods high in folic acid should also be eaten whenever possible, these include brown rice, wheat germ, legumes, and brewer’s yeast.
-If you eat meat, choose chicken and organ meats because the folic acid content is higher.
+Eating whole grains will help regulate hormone level due to their high levels of the B vitamins and Vitamin E. Foods high in folate (the naturally occurring form of folic acid, which is a synthetically prepared supplement) should also be eaten whenever possible, these include brown rice, wheat germ, legumes, and brewer’s yeast.
+If you eat meat, choose chicken and organ meats because the folate content is higher.

 How to douche: Using a bulb syringe or a douche kit lay on your back in an empty bathtub.
 Insert the douche and retain for 10 minutes.
 You may find it easier to retain the liquid if the pelvis is tilted upward, you can always use your fingers to close the opening of the vagina to aid in retention.